IBIData/nos-forms-jquery/README.md

 #Nos-Forms-jQuery

-**Quickly generate and validate html forms with jQuery, Bootstrap and json objects.**
+**Quickly generate and validate html forms with jQuery, Bootstrap and json.**

 This is a simple json form builder that will build and validate your forms for you.
 It will also handle serializing your data and spit out a nice json object to your submit function.
 This plugin is meant to be used with Bootstrap.

 This plugin is intended for people who spend a lot of time building tedious forms.
-Copying and pasting json objects from this file is encouraged, as well as saving and reusing json files to build your forms.
+Copying and pasting from this file is encouraged, as well as saving and reusing json files to build your forms.

 - IE 8 supported